A Randomized Incremental Algorithm for the Hausdorff Voronoi Diagram of Non-crossing Clusters: Complexity analysis

+\begin{theorem} The Hausdorff Voronoi diagram of a family $F$ of non-crossing clusters can be constructed in $O(n\log{n}\log{\nclus})$ expected time and $O(n)$ expected space, where $k$ is the number of clusters in $F$ and $n$ is number of points in all clusters. \end{theorem}

+\begin{proof} As a preprocessing, we build the centroid decomposition for each cluster in $F$, in total $O(n\log n)$ time (see Lemma~\ref{lemma:sepdecomp}).
+The algorithm to insert a cluster $C \in F$ does the following: (1) searches for a representative point in the new Hausdorff Voronoi region; (2) traces the boundary of the new region (see Section~\ref{sec:algorithm}); and~(3) inserts $C$ in the Voronoi hierarchy (see Section~\ref{sec:vh}).
+By the discussion in Section~\ref{sec:tracing}, and by Theorem~\ref{thm:numberofoperations} and Corollary~\ref{lemma:expectedupdatesVH}, the total time to perform~(2) and~(3), for all clusters, is expected $O(n\log{n})$.
+Searching for a representative point in the Hausdorff Voronoi region of $C$ (part~(1)) performs $O(\cardinality{C})$ point location queries and at most one parametric point location query in the Voronoi hierarchy.
+Combining with Lemma~\ref{lemma:sepdecomp} and Theorem~\ref{lemma:vh}, we derive that the total expected time to determine a representative point for all clusters is $O(n\log{n}\log{\nclus})$; the claim follows. \end{proof}

-Deterministic $O(n)$ space could be achieved by using a dynamic point location data structure for a planar subdivision \cite{Arge,Baumgarten}.
-On this data structure, the parametric point location can be performed as a simplified form of the parametric search, as described by Cheong~\emph{et al.}~\cite{fpvd2011cg}.
+\begin{remark} Deterministic $O(n)$ space complexity can be achieved by using a dynamic point location data structure for a planar subdivision \cite{Arge,Baumgarten}.
+On this data structure, parametric point location can be performed as described in Cheong~{et al.}~\cite{fpvd2011cg}.
 The time complexity of such a query is $t_q^2$, where $t_q$ is the time complexity of point location in the chosen data structure.
-In particular, the data structure by Baumgarten~\emph{et al.}~\cite{Baumgarten} has $t_q \in O(\log n \log\log n)$, which leads to the construction of the Hausdorff Voronoi diagram with expected running time $O(n\log^2{n}(\log\log{n})^2)$ and deterministic space $O(n)$.
+In particular, the data structure by Baumgarten~{et al.}~\cite{Baumgarten} has $t_q \in O(\log n \log\log n)$, which leads to the construction of the Hausdorff Voronoi diagram with expected running time $O(n\log^2{n}(\log\log{n})^2)$ and deterministic space $O(n)$. \end{remark}